 … this guy who came galloping down the road on his bull …

 I thought myself fortunate to arrive one a Sunday afternoon where following a couple free performances at the small bandstand the Sunday afternoon pickers circle convened.
 I was originally just going to stop for a beer and to look the place over, but I discovered a campground within earshot just across the creek so I ended up staying overnight.

 It looks like there were at least eleven pickers in the circle along with assorted harp players and singers …

-The chickens started heading up into the trees around dusk …
+The chickens that wander everywhere started heading up into the trees around dusk …

 The old bar is a collecting place for all kinds of odd stuff …